Liza Anokhina: Creativity and career

 She released a video for the song "Open Your Eyes", where she urged people to be kinder to each other.
 One of the supporters of Anokhina was Olga Buzova.

 In February 2020, she became one of the heroines of the issue "Millionaire Children.
 Dok-tok" on the First channel.

+In April 2026, she decided to launch an OnlyFans account.
+Liza quickly became placed in top 300 models on the platform.